Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

 where $P_1, P_2$ are now sets of primes in $L$.
 More precisely,

 It is often possible that $P_1 = \emptyset$ but the set $P_2$ is never empty.
 In fact, it is known that (see for example \cite[\S 2]{Coj04})

 Here, $\pi(X)$ is the prime counting function.

 \begin{Rem*} Henceforth, the sets $P_1, P_2$ will denote sets of primes in $L$ (rather than $L_{\cyc}$).
 By our assumption that $L\cap \Q_{\cyc}=\Q$, we have excluded the case that $p$ is the only ramified prime.
 If two or more primes are ramified, then it is possible that $p$ is (wildly) ramified in $L$.
 But by definition, $p\not\in P_1\cup P_2$.
 Therefore, the ramification of $p$ in $L/\Q$ does not contribute to the $\lambda$-jump.
-It suffices to focus on the ramification of primes $q\neq p$. \end{Rem*} The above discussion can be summarized in the result below. \begin{Prop} Let $E_{/\Q}$ be a rank 0 elliptic curve with good ordinary reduction at $p\geq 5$ such that $\mu(E/\Q)=\lambda(E/\Q)=0$.
+It suffices to focus on the ramification of primes $q\neq p$. \end{Rem*} The above discussion can be summarized in the result below. \begin{Prop} Let $E_{/\Q}$ be a rank 0 elliptic curve with good ordinary reduction at $p\geq 5$ such that $\mu_p(E/\Q)=\lambda_p(E/\Q)=0$.
 Let $L/\Q$ be any cyclic degree-$p$ extension disjoint from $\Q_{\cyc}$ such that \eqref{eqn: last term is trivial} holds.
-Then $\mu(E/L) = \lambda(E/L)=0$.
-In particular, $\rank_{\Z}( E(L))=0$. \end{Prop}
+Then $\mu_p(E/L) = \lambda_p(E/L)=0$.
+This implies in particular that $\rank_{\Z}( E(L_n))=0$ for all $n\geq 0$. \end{Prop}

 The conditions imposed in Proposition \ref{prop: no rank jump} will be required throughout this section.
-Therefore, we make the following definition. \begin{Defi} Given an elliptic curve $E_{/\Q}$ of rank 0, a prime $p$ is called \emph{irrelevant} if at least one of the following properties hold. \begin{enumerate}[(i)] \item $p$ is a prime of bad reduction. \item $p$ is a prime of supersingular reduction. \item At $p$, the $\mu$-invariant associated to the $p$-primary Selmer group is positive. \item At $p$, the $\lambda$-invariant associated to the $p$-primary Selmer group is positive. \end{enumerate} Otherwise, it is called a \emph{relevant prime}. \end{Defi}
+Therefore, we make the following definition. \begin{Defi} Given an elliptic curve $E_{/\Q}$ of rank 0, a prime $p$ is called \emph{irrelevant} if at least one of the following properties hold. \begin{enumerate}[\textup{(}i\textup{)}] \item $p$ is a prime of bad reduction. \item $p$ is a prime of supersingular reduction. \item At $p$, the $\mu$-invariant associated to the $p$-primary Selmer group is positive. \item At $p$, the $\lambda$-invariant associated to the $p$-primary Selmer group is positive. \end{enumerate} Otherwise, it is called a \emph{relevant prime}. \end{Defi}

-Now, given a triple $(E, p, q)$ as above, the goal will be to understand when \eqref{eqn: last term is trivial} holds.
+Let $E$ be an elliptic curve and let $p,q$ be two distinct primes.
+Given a triple $(E, p, q)$ we aim to understand when \eqref{eqn: last term is trivial} holds.
 We begin by recalling the following well-known result.

-\begin{Prop} Let $L/\Q$ be any $\Z/p\Z$-extension disjoint from the cyclotomic $\Z_p$-extension which is ramified at exactly one prime $q\neq p$.
+\begin{Prop} Let $p$ be an odd prime.
+Let $L/\Q$ be any $\Z/p\Z$-extension disjoint from the cyclotomic $\Z_p$-extension which is ramified at exactly one prime $q\neq p$.
 Such an extension exists precisely when $q \equiv 1 \pmod{p}$.
-Moreover, such an $L$ is unique with conductor $q$. \end{Prop} \begin{proof} See for example \cite[Proposition 1.1]{JR08}. \end{proof}
+Moreover, $L$ is unique and has conductor $q$. \end{Prop} \begin{proof} See for example \cite[Proposition 1.1]{JR08}. \end{proof}